ovspianist/quartz/content/Turning 32.md

 I would also push the business idea to see if it'll go anywhere.

+Reading is what I strongly advocate for anyone, recently I haven't been reading much, but I would love to get back in the habit of reading more (this time maybe more fictions than non-fictions).

-Maybe asking the world to be a better (not so crazy) place this year is a bit outstretched, so I wish everyone around me, my friends and family, good health and best of luck.
+Perhaps asking the world to be a better (not so crazy) place this year is a bit outstretched, so I wish everyone around me, my friends and family, good health and best of luck.
 People in London, hit me up and let's grab a beer or coffee!